 Instructions for Authors

-Manuscripts should be submitted as Word (.doc/.docx).
+Manuscripts should be submitted in OpenOffice, Microsoft Word (.doc/.docx), or RTF document file format.
 The text file must contain the entire manuscript including the title page, abstract, text, references, tables and figures.

 Research Articles: must describe significant and original clinical or experimental observations and provide sufficient detail so that the observations can be critically evaluated and, if necessary, repeated.

 - Maximum word count: 5000 words without including Title, Abstract, Figure/Table legends, and references.

 - Abstract: Structure of the abstract consist of 1) Background, Aims, Materials and Methods, Results, and Conclusion and the word limit is 300 words

 - Illustrations: Total number is no more than six figures and tables.

 - The main text consists of Introduction, Materials and Methods, Results, Discussion, and Conclusion.

 Review/Systematic Review: are selected for their broad general interest.
 Reviews should take a broad view of the field rather than merely summarizing the author's own previous work; thus, extensive citation of the author's own publications is discouraged.

 - Maximum word count is 8000 words without including Title, Abstract, and references.